cheatsheet

 In Fx3 Mozilla broke target="_search" so you will have to click on a cataloged entry such as "cheatsheet:" entry in a folder such as "K" in your Personal Toolbar.

-Since the table on the left was created, I thought what used to I really wanted to use was relatedsite:[url] if additional search parameters are to be used as link:[ulr] must stand alone.
+Since the table on the left was created, I thought what I really wanted to use was relatedsite:[url] if additional search parameters are to be used as link:[ulr] must stand alone.
 But all that did was look for words "related" "site" in addition to the other words.

 related.site www.mvps.org/dmcritchie/firefox.htm dolphin